 If you love this recipe, you’ll certainly love a similar version: Creamy Sausage Mushroom Rigatoni.

 Unless you’ve cooked with genuine Italian products before, this rigatoni recipe is far better than any pasta recipe you’ve ever enjoyed.
 Why?
 The recipe is only part of the goodness.
 Without high quality, authentic ingredients, this meal wouldn’t taste nearly the same.
-I encourage you to Discover more about the extraordinary Italian taste, but I’ll summarize why the ingredients I used stand out above all the rest.

 Don’t be fooled by all of those “Italian sounding” ingredients out there.
 There are tons of products like olive oil, pasta, cheese, and cured meats that appear to be from Italy, but once you look a little closer, you’ll realize that they are imitations and simply aren’t genuinely Italian made.
 These products typically focus on quality and usually come at a slight premium price.
 It is worth every penny, in my opinion.
 There is simply no distinction between small producers and factory made Italian food products.
 If the product is genuine, authentic Italian, it will always be a high quality product.